Published on

 • Flexibility

 Unlike many other investment options in Singapore with rigid lock-in periods, these bonds offer flexibility to decide how long you want to hold them.
-There is no need to commit to a fixed tenure; you can keep your these bonds for as long as you desire.
+There is no need to commit to a fixed tenure; you can keep these bonds for as long as you desire.
 Whether you are in it for the short term or planning a long-haul investment journey, these bonds adapt to your needs.

 • Competitive Returns